Control of molecular rotation in helium nanodroplets with an optical centrifuge

 In this work, we employ the method of an ``optical centrifuge''~\cite{Optical-Centrifuge-for-Molecules1999,Forced-Molecular-Rotation2000} to spin molecules, embedded in He nanodroplets, in a controlled way.
-This enables us to (A) establish molecular rotation at an arbitrary single frequency, regardless of the molecule's rotational constant, and (B) directly observe the rotational energy decay, even in the presence of rapid rotational decoherence.
-Previous attempts to utilize this approach were not successful due to the fast rotational acceleration of the conventional optical centrifuge, and its high terminal frequency~\cite{Building-an-Optical-Centrifuge:2018,Control-of-molecular-rotation2024}, well beyond the upper limit set by the extremely high effective centrifugal distortion constant of the dopant molecule, interacting with the helium environment~\cite{Excited-rotational-states2021}.
+This enables us to (A) establish molecular rotation in a continuous range of frequencies, regardless of the molecule's rotational constant, and (B) directly observe the rotational energy decay, even in the presence of rapid rotational decoherence.
+Previous attempts to utilize this approach were not successful due to the fast rotational acceleration of the conventional optical centrifuge, and its high terminal frequency~\cite{Building-an-Optical-Centrifuge:2018,Control-of-molecular-rotation2024}, well beyond the upper limit set by the extremely high effective centrifugal distortion constant of the dopant molecule, interacting with the helium bath~\cite{Excited-rotational-states2021}.
 Here, we use a newly-developed ``constant-frequency centrifuge'' (cfCFG), which exhibits zero acceleration and can be tuned within the low frequency window below \SI{100}{GHz}~\cite{An-ultra-slow-optical-centrifuge.2025}.
 We demonstrate that cfCFG is well suited for studying molecular rotation in He nanodroplets across the energy scale comparable to the elementary excitations of superfluid helium.